chrbaeu/PlainlyIpc/README.md

 IObjectConverter objectConverter;
 objectConverter = new BinaryObjectConverter();
 objectConverter = new XmlObjectConverter();
-objectConverter = new JsonObjectConverter(); // only for net6.0 and newer
+objectConverter = new JsonObjectConverter(); // standard/recommended
 ```

 The basic one-way IPC communication is realized via the IIpcSender and IIpcReceiver interfaces.
 The IIpcHandler interface relies on these interfaces and enables bidirectional communication and Remote Procedure Calls (RPC).